-The reason this blog contains neck pain, shoulder pain, AND headaches is that often people can’t decide what it is they really have.
+The reason this blog contains neck & shoulder pain AND headaches is that often people can’t decide what it is they really have.
 Pain in this area can be vague and confusing.
 It can often shift around and can be in the area that’s between your neck and upper shoulder.
 Some people get headaches with their neck/shoulder pain, yet others don’t.

 Whichever of these scenarios sounds similar to your pain, these tips will help.
 Much of pain has directly to do with daily habits.
-For that reason, many of the tips included in this book are simple.
+For that reason, many of the tips included are very simple.
 That’s the best part.
-Making simple changes to the way you move during the day can immediately impact the amount of neck/shoulder pain and headaches you have.
+Making simple changes to the way you move during the day can immediately impact the amount of neck & shoulder pain and headaches you have.

 My advice to you is to select one thing at a time and build a habit over a few weeks.
 Try each one out within the next couple of days, and then pick whichever one you felt had the most impact.
 With this strategy you’ll get the most pain relief quickest, and the others will gradually add to your relief.